jbb26354/ProectedUSemploymentGrowthByState/README.md

 # ProjectedUSemploymentGrowthByState
-This was the final project for GIS 341, Geography degree program, Arizona State University Tempe Campus.
+This was the final project for GIS 341, BS Geography degree program, Arizona State University.